-Let me start out by saying that not everyone is meant be a leader – I want my kids to have the best of both worlds.
+Let me start out by saying that not everyone is meant to be a leader – I want my kids to have the best of both worlds.
 I want them to be confident leaders, but to be cooperative followers, as well.
 I want them to take the initiative to stand up for what they believe in, but the sense to stop and listen to others, too.

-So, today I am going to share 11 tips to raise your child to be a leader (today will be tips 1-5 and tomorrow will be tips 6-11).
+So, today I am going to share Tips to raise your child to be a leader:

 1).
 Let your child make choices.

 Give your child choices, not hard ones, just choices that they can make on a daily basis.
 “Which of these TWO outfits do you want to wear tomorrow?”
 “Which cereal do you want to eat?”
 “Do you want milk or water with your dinner?”

 I love to find books that set examples for our children.
 I was sent an advanced copy of the second book in Justice’s first book series, and we loved it.
 It is called “Ultra Squad, Adventures Under The StrangeBow.”
 It just hit store shelves on March 24th.

 Ultra Squad is a series written by the bestselling young adult author, Julia DeVillers, and illustrated by Rafael Rosado.
 This series follows the adventures of tween girls as they battle an evil force threatening Earth, and use their magical powers to save the universe.

 It is important to find books with characters that our children can relate to and look up to… leaders.
 Posey, Lyric, Anna, and Sky are leaders who are filled with many strong character traits that give the readers something to aspire to.
 The characters are smart, fierce, brave, unstoppable, unique, fast, and kind.
 Allie was immediately drawn to Anna.
 She loves gymnastics (like Allie) and has super speed.